Madison GardnerPosted March 18, 2026

 Your first task is to become an expert organizer.
 This step is all about collecting the necessary paperwork to build your credentialing application.
 You’ll need to pull together all your personal and professional details, including your education, work history, references, diplomas, licenses, and malpractice insurance.
 It’s wise to create a digital folder where you can store scanned copies of everything, from your medical school diploma to your current state license and DEA certificate.
 Having these documents ready to go will save you a ton of time and prevent unnecessary delays right from the start.

-Step 2: Verify Your Information at the Source
+Step 2: Verifying Your Information at the Source

 Once you submit your application, the real verification work begins.
 This isn’t just about taking your word for it; the facility or insurance network will confirm every detail through a process called primary source verification.
 This means they will directly contact the original sources, like your university, previous employers, and state licensing boards, to confirm that the information you provided is accurate.
 This meticulous process is why having correct and up-to-date information in your application is so important.
 Any discrepancies can raise red flags and slow everything down.